Skip to content

 Rathdrum Library 16320 ID-41, Rathdrum, ID

 How do geologists know when the ice age floods actually occurred in the Spokane area?
 One method is to date the large flood-rafted erratic boulders.
 We explore the ages of the floods and the methods used to determine their dates and present newly gathered dates from the Spokane region revealing when the floods happened.
-Presented by Glenn Cruickshank, vice president of the Ice Age Floods Institute (IAFI), Cheney-Spokane Chapter Registration is required.
-It will be linked here as soon as it has been posted to the library website.
+Presented by Glenn Cruickshank, vice president of the Ice Age Floods Institute (IAFI), Cheney-Spokane Chapter No registration required.
+Call Librarian Tiffany Berg with any questions at 208-687-1029.

 • Previous Events